dd86k/aliceserver/README.md

 ## Transports

+Transports handle the transport of data from and to clients.

+The medium can include streams, sockets, anything really.

-Each transport classes inherit `transport.base.ITransport`.
+Each transport classes inherit `transport.ITransport`.

 Available transports:
 - `StdioTransport`: Implements a transport using standard streams.
-- `HTTPStdioTransport`: Implements a transport using standard streams formatted as HTTP.
-  The payload is given to the adapter to process.

 ## Adapters

-Used to interface transports, translating requests and events.

-Each adapter classes inherit `adapter.base.Adapter` and must be constructed with a valid `ITransport` instance.
+Adapters have the responsability of handling the behavior of the given transport and the debugger instances.

+Using the transport instance, adapters need to parse requests and send formatted replies and events back to the client via the transport instance.

+Using the debugger instance, adapters need to interpret commands and handle debugger events.

+After setting up instances, the server calls `IAdapter.loop(ITransport, IDebugger)`.

+Each adapter inherits `adapter.IAdapter`.

 Available adapters:
-- `DAPAdapter`: Implements an adapter that interprets the Debug Adapter Protocol.
+- `DAPAdapter`: Implements Debug Adapter Protocol as an adapter.
-  - Works best with `HTTPStdioTransport`.
-- `MIAdapter`: Implements an adapter that interprets GDB's Machine Interface.
+- `MIAdapter`: Implements GDB's Machine Interface as an adapter.
-  - Works best with `StdioTransport`.

 ## Debuggers

 Used to interface a debugger that manipulates processes.

-Each debugger classes inherit `debugger.base.IDebugger`.
+Each debugger classes inherit `debugger.IDebugger`.

 Right now, only `AlicedbgDebugger` is available as a debugger.